Skip to main content

 Tina Kumar-Jacob

-Tina has extensive advocacy experience and has appeared as sole counsel in the Court of Appeal (recent case of Khandanpour v Chambers [2019] EWCA Civ 570), High Court and County Court.
-She has also appeared in the First-tier Tribunal (Property Chamber) in both the Residential Property and Land Registration divisions.
+Tina has appeared as sole counsel in the Court of Appeal, High Court and regularly in County Courts and the First-tier Tribunal (Property Chamber) in both the Residential Property and Land Registration divisions.
+She is regularly instructed on trials, as well as on interim applications, committals and appeals.

 Property Planning Logo